b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 You look at it and it seems to resemble a bit the bell shaped curve that we discussed in the @sec:statistics_normal_distribution.
 This makes sense.
-Imagine your task is to pour let's say 1'000 bottles daily with 500 [mL] of beer in each with a big mug.
+Imagine your task is to pour let's say 1'000 bottles daily with 500 [mL] of beer in each with a big mug (imagine there is an erasable mark at a bottle's neck).
 Most likely the volumes would oscillate around your goal volume of 500 [mL], but they would not be exact.
 Sometimes in a hurry you would add a bit more, sometimes a bit less (you could not waste time to correct it).
 So it seems like a reasonable assumption that the 1'000 bottles from our example would have a roughly bell shaped (aka normal) distribution of volumes around the mean.

 Now you can calculate the mean and standard deviation for the data